dantosXD/docker-libregrammar/README.md

 This assumes you have cloned the repo into a folder called `docker-libregrammar` in the same path as your docker-compose.yml

 # Usage
-By default this image is configured to listen on port 8010 which deviates from the default port of LanguageTool 8081.
+By default this image is configured to listen on port 8081.

 An example cURL request:
 ```
-curl --data "language=en-US&text=a simple test" http://localhost:8010/v2/check
+curl --data "language=en-US&text=a simple test" http://localhost:8081/v2/check
 ```

 Please refer to the [official LanguageTool documentation](https://dev.languagetool.org/) and to the